-At the Annual Meeting, our stockholders are being asked to vote for the Class II director nominees listed below to serve on our board of directors until our annual meeting in 2021 and until each of their successors has been elected and qualified, or until such director's death, resignation or removal.
-Each of these nominees is a current member of our board of directors, whose term expires at the Annual Meeting.
-Each of these nominees has consented to serve, if elected.
+At the Annual Meeting, our stockholders are being asked to vote for the Class I director nominee listed below to serve on our board of directors until our 2023 annual meeting of stockholders and until his successor has been elected and qualified, or until his death, resignation or removal.
+This nominee is a current member of our board of directors, whose term expires at the Annual Meeting.
+This nominee has consented to serve, if elected.